-For more information regarding the SEND provision in School, please use your smart device to scan the QR code to
+For more information regarding the SEND provision in School, please use your smart device to scan the QR code to be taken to the relevant section of our website.

 16. Curriculum Intent

 At St. Oswald's, we are committed to providing a broad, rich and enabling curriculum for our learners.
 We aim to embed a life-long love of learning within our children through our 'Philosophy for Learning' which outlines the key strategies we feel are fundamental in securing knowledge and skills within our pupils.